-The School school District district may decline to employ an applicant who fails drug testing, provides false information, or who fails to cooperate with the District district in procuring testing and test results.
-To the extent the applicant has been offered employment or placed in an alternate position pending the receipt of test results, the offer may be withdrawn and alternate employment terminated in accordance with the District's district's policies and procedures applicable to employee termination.
+The school district may decline to employ an applicant who fails drug testing, provides false information, or who fails to cooperate with the district in procuring testing and test results.
+To the extent the applicant has been offered employment or placed in an alternate position pending the receipt of test results, the offer may be withdrawn and alternate employment terminated in accordance with the district's policies and procedures applicable to employee termination.